 How to find a brand contact

-I would recommend creating a new email just for your blog or Instagram to keep it separate from personal email.
 I just created a new email using Gmail that had my blog name in it so it looks professional.

-To give you a starting point, you need to find a brand’s email to send a pitch.
+Next, you need to find a brand’s email to send a pitch.
 I usually go to the brand’s website and search at the bottom for a “contact” page, or “press” or “media”.
 That will be the person or department who deals with collaborations.

 Unfortunately, it’s not a specific person’s email.
 I’ve also googled “brand’s name + media contact” and can usually find a contact page that way.